BoraOzdinc/avg_calculator/README.md

 # Average Calculator

-this is a average exam score calculatore using React
+this is a average exam score calculator using React